Haej990/MAFIA-GAME/README.md

 4. File input/output:
    - All 6 scenarios will be saved as different text files, such as [character_name].txt (depending on who becomes a criminal), which will be read to randomly distribute the 9 pieces of evidence.
    - There is going to be a text file that contains a list of characters, which will be read when randomly choosing a criminal (e.g [character_list].txt file).
-   - There will be a list environment will be in a text file (e.g. [room].txt), which will be read whenever the players move from one room to another and when searching for evidence. (e.g. desk, computer and etc).
+   - There will be a list of environment in a form of text file (e.g. [room].txt), which will be read whenever the players move from one room to another and when searching for evidence. (e.g. desk, computer and etc).
    - Whenever a player wants to exit, the storyline, the position of the player, and position of 9 evidence will be stored in a file.
 5. Program codes in multiple files:
    - The whole program of the game will be separated into various files, such as (.cpp and .h files).